jjoshi8/ae370-project-1/README.md

 * N-body problem with the satellite, Mars, Sun(?), Phobos(?), and Deimos(?)

 ## Possible Numerical Methods to Explore
-1. Runge-Kutta or AB3
+1. Runge-Kutta
+2. Leapfrog method
+3. 4th order Yoshida integrator (based on leapfrog method)
-2. Implicit methods not discussed in class?
+4. Implicit methods not discussed in class?
-3. Other explicit methods not discussed in class?
+5. Other explicit methods not discussed in class?

 ## Thoughts/Notes
 Center initial coordinates around Mars where Mars is at (0, 0, 0)